probablyangg/ohey/README.md

 A Chrome extension that allows users to chat with others viewing the same webpage in real-time

-> Extension is under review for Chrome Web Store.
+> Extension is under review on Chrome Web Store.

 ## screenshots